Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 Sennenzake Kikkawa

-Taiyo Shuzo Nagomigura
+Taiyo Shuzo Nagomi-gura

-Taiyo Shuzo Official Website
+[Official] Taiyo Shuzo

 Tasting Server Experience Report

-Sakedoraku Kudo
+Sakedourak Kudo

 Other events during the period

-Old folk tools, old fabrics, tableware and jewelry are lined up on "Echigo Murakami Machiya Street."
+Antique folk implements, old fabrics, tableware and jewelry are lined up on Echigo Murakami Machiya Street.
 Enjoy a once-in-a-lifetime encounter.

 How to get to Murakami City, Niigata Prefecture